cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ### Sharding

-Recall from {{flp}} that the syntax for FLP systems calls for "joint randomness" shared by the prover (i.e., the Client) and the verifier (i.e., the Aggregators).
+Recall from {{flp}} that the FLP syntax calls for "joint randomness" shared by the prover (i.e., the Client) and the verifier (i.e., the Aggregators).
 VDAFs have no such notion.
 Instead, the Client derives the joint randomness from its input in a way that allows the Aggregators to reconstruct it from their input shares.
-(This idea comes from Section 6.2.3 of {{BBCGGI19}}.)
+(This idea is based on the Fiat-Shamir heuristic and is described in Section 6.2.3 of {{BBCGGI19}}.)

 The input-distribution algorithm involves the following steps:

 1. Encode the Client's raw measurement as an input for the FLP
 1. Shard the input into a sequence of input shares
 1. Derive the joint randomness from the input shares
-1. Run the FLP proof-generation algorithm using the joint randomness and prover randomness generated locally
+1. Run the FLP proof-generation algorithm using the derived joint randomness
-1. Shard the proof into a sequence of input shares
+1. Shard the proof into a sequence of proof shares

-The input and proof shares of one Aggregator (below we call it the "leader") are vectors of field elements.
-The shares of the other aggregators (below we call them the "helpers") are represented instead by PRG seeds, which are expanded into vectors of field elements of the required length.
-(See {{prg}}.)
+The algorithm is specified below.
+Notice that only one set input and proof shares (called the "leader" shares below) are vectors of field elements.
+The other shares (called the "helper" shares) are represented instead by PRG seeds, which are expanded into vectors of field elements.

-This algorithm also makes use of a pair of helper functions for encoding the leader share and helper share.
-These are called `encode_leader_share` and `encode_helper_share` respectively and they are described in
+The code refers to a pair of auxiliary functions for encoding the shares.
+These are called `encode_leader_share` and `encode_helper_share` respectively and they are described in {{prio3-helper-functions}}.
-{{prio3-helper-functions}}.

 ~~~
 def measurement_to_input_shares(Prio3, _public_param, measurement):